OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

     DiscoveryConfig=DiscoveryConfig1
     (more properties...)

-Our example configures a single domain identified by the domain keyword and followed by an instance value of ``/1``.
+Our example configures a single domain identified by the ``domain`` keyword and followed by an instance value of ``/1``.
 The instance value after the slash in this case is the integer value assigned to the domain.
-An alternative syntax for this same content is to use a more recognizable (friendly) name instead of a number for the domain name and then add the ``DomainId`` property to the section to give the integer value.
+An alternative syntax for this same content is to use a more recognizable (friendly) name instead of a number for the domain name and then add the :prop:`[domain]DomainId` property to the section to give the integer value.
 Here is an example:

 .. code-block:: ini